How to improve the waiting experience in restaurants: 8 proven strategies

 1. Replace paper lists with a digital waitlist

-Paper lists get messy fast.
-Illegible handwriting, crossed-out names, and staff second-guessing who's next all slow things down.
+A paper list creates a single point of failure.
+One illegible name, one crossed-out entry, one staff member who doesn't know the system, and the queue breaks down.
 A digital waitlist swaps the clipboard and pen for a real-time queue that your entire team can see and run on phones, tablets, TVs, and kiosks you already own.

 Benefits of a digital waitlist